Serwaa19/11259701_MINI-IA/README.md

-# Sorry but i'm confused about the work to even create a ReadMe.
-Okay so i used POST: which creates new data i.e for the patient.
+ Sorry but i'm confused about the work to even create a proper ReadMe:( Okay so i used POST: which creates new data i.e for the patient.
 It's basically like putting the records in order